Make your emails accessible to everyone

 Accessibility benefits everyone

-A key final takeaway here is that accessibility isn’t about designing for a minority, it improves the experience for all readers.
+Accessibility isn’t about designing for a minority.
+It improves the experience for everyone.

 Clearer writing, better structure, and more thoughtful design lead to stronger engagement and more effective communication.